-Each of the executive Directors and non-executive Director has entered into a service contract with the Company on 27 May 2016 and signed letters of appointment with each of the independent non-executive Directors.
-The service contracts with the executive Directors and the letter of appointment with the non-executive Director and each of the independent non-executive Directors are for an initial term of three years commencing from 13 October 2016.
+Each of the executive Directors and non-executive Director has renewed the service contracts with the Company on 9 October 2019 and signed letters of appointment with each of the independent non-executive Directors.
+The service contracts with the executive Directors and the letter of appointment with the non-executive Director and each of the independent non-executive Directors are for a term of three years commencing from 13 October 2019.
 The service contracts and letters of appointment are subject to termination in accordance with their respective terms.
 The service contracts may be renewed in accordance with the memorandum and articles of association and the applicable Listing Rules.